thiswillbeyourgithub/save_to_zotero/README.md

 - Works whether you use Zotero's or WebDAV backend for storage
 - Add PDFs to Zotero with proper metadata extraction
 - Support for existing PDF files without webpage sources
-- Automatic metadata extraction from webpages
+- Automatic metadata extraction from webpages (title, description, author, publication date)
 - Integration with Zotero's connector API for better reliability
-- Collection support for organizing your Zotero library (by name)
+- Collection support for organizing your Zotero library (by name or key)
 - Human-like page scrolling and expansion of hidden content for better PDF captures
+- Intelligent handling of dynamic content like accordions and dropdowns
+- Smart title extraction for better file naming

 ## How It Works